jakubadamw/rutenspitz/README.md

 cargo hfuzz run hash_map
 ```

-## Debugging

-The `Op` struct implements the `Display` trait by trying to produce actual Rust code equivalent of the operation (e.g. `v.insert(0, 2);` for an insert operation of a HashMap).
-This can be very usefully employed to produce a human-friendly operation trace to be inspected when debugging (in a proper debugger, say, lldb) an actual crash found by the fuzzer.
-See [these two lines](examples/src/hash_map.rs#L197-L198) for reference.
-Such a trace could later be used as a base for an independent unit test.

 ## DSL

 This is the initial take at a DSL that describes the stateful model to be tested (`std::collections::HashMap` in this case).